alphanumeric-acc/alphanumeric-acc.github.io/content/english/blog/post-Creating-Your-First-Spring-Cloud-Function-Embrace-Serverless-Computing-Part2.md.md

 Select the interface that resonates with your use case.

 #### 3. Inject Business Logic
-Here's the exciting part – infusing your chosen functional interface with business logic.
-By bypassing complex server configuration and focusing squarely on your business logic, Spring Cloud Function empowers rapid progress.
+Now comes the exciting part – adding your selected functional interface with your business logic.
+Instead of dealing with complicated server setup, Spring Cloud Function helps you make fast progress by concentrating on your business tasks.

 #### 4. The @Bean Finale
-Culminate your function creation by annotating it with @Bean.
-This step is pivotal for enabling HTTP requests or messaging-based invocation.
+Finish making your function by adding @Bean to it.
+This is an important step that allows you to use HTTP requests or messages to call the function.

 That's It!
 Voilà!
 That's all you need to craft your first function and step into the universe of serverless applications.
 Spring Boot and Spring Cloud Function orchestrate the entire process, so you can concentrate on unleashing your innovation.